Octopus (yacht)

 Octopus is a 126 m megayacht built for Microsoft co-founder Paul Allen.
 She is one of the world's largest yachts.
-Launched in 2003 at a cost of $200 million, Octopus is a private vessel that has been loaned out for exploration projects, scientific research initiatives and rescue missions.
+Launched in 2003 at a cost of $200 million, Octopus is a private vessel that has been loaned out for exploration projects, scientific research and rescue missions.

 Description

 Octopuss exterior was designed by Espen Øino Naval Architects and built by the German shipbuilders Lürssen in Bremen and Howaldtswerke-Deutsche Werft in Kiel.
 The interior was by designer Jonathan Quinn Barnett.

 Consisting of eight decks, including a private owners' deck, Octopus can host up to 26 guests accommodated in 13 staterooms and is crewed by a complement of 63 spread across 30 cabins.
 Entertainment facilities include several bars, a spa, library, cinema, gym, basketball court and multiple lounges including a forward-facing observation area.
 It has two helicopter pads on the main deck: a twin pad and hangars at the stern and a single pad on the bow; and a 43 ft tender docked in the transom and a landing craft.
 There are a total of seven tenders aboard.
 The yacht also has a pool, located aft on one of its upper decks, and two submarines (one of them operated by remote control and capable of attaining greater depths).
 The latter was lent to Google Earth for the "Explore the Ocean" project.
 Side hatches at the water line form a dock for personal watercraft.
 At an economical cruising speed of 12.5 knots, Octopus has a range of 12,500 nmi.